spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 ## Capability description

-In the following, we describe each capability in detail.
+In the following, we describe each capability in detail, grouped by respective Viewpoint and Focus area.

 ### Requirements Viewpoint
-The focus of the capabilities in the Requirements Viewpoint were divided into different detail levels More information on this Viewpoint can be found [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html).
+There are three focus areas in this Viewpoint: the Requirements Elicitation (REE), the Requirements Specification (RES), and the Requirements Refinement (RER).
+More information on the Requirements Viewpoint can be found [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html).

 ####  Requirements Elicitation (REE):
+This focus area is the smallest of this Viewpoint, having only two capabilities.

-**REE A: Requirements are modeled by a distinct requirement element per requirement.** -- This is the capability with the lowest maturity in this viewpoint and all the other capabilities from this viewpoint depends upon.
-It describes that requirements are modeled in the SpesML plugin using the requirement element.
-In the RequirementsViewpoint folder, on the project template containment tree, through a mouse right-click is possible to select create element and create a SpesML Requirement element and depicted in the image below.
+**REE A: Requirements are modeled by a distinct Requirement Element per requirement.** -- This capability describes that requirements are modeled in the SpesML plugin using the Requirement
+Element.
+*Using the plugin*: The engineer should right click the containment tree in the RequirementsViewpoint folder, and select create element->create a SpesML Requirement element as depicted in the image below.
 ![REE A example](/images/reea-example.png){:class="img-responsive"}
+The REE A is a very basic capability.
+Despite having the lowest maturity in this Viewpoint, all the other capabilities from this Viewpoint requires it.

 **REE B: Requirements are categorized into one of the categories: Capability, Functional, Quality, Constraint.**
-The categories supported by the SpesML Modeling Framework are better described [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#modeling-elements).
+This capability can be considered implemented when the Requirement Element category is defined.
+The categories supported by the SpesML Modeling Framework are described [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#modeling-elements).
 #### Requirements Specification (RES)

+This focus area has four capabilities.
+Three of them are of the Conceptual type.

 **RES A: Requirements are equipped with attributes containing meta-information including: name, category, status, rationale, and source.**: The SpesML Modeling framework supports a number of attributes and serving as template, which segregate information from the requirement description, improving readability.
-Additional information on these requirement attributes you can find [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#requirements-attributes).
+*Using the plugin*: The attributes of a requirements can be accessed through right click menu->properties.
+The image below depicts how they are presented in the plugin.
 ![REE A example](/images/car-attributes.png){:class="img-responsive"}
+Additional information on requirement attributes can be found [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#requirements-attributes).

-**RES B: Requirements text is formulated following certain sentence templates (e.g., EARS or Sophist MasterTemplate).**
+**RES B: Requirements text is formulated following certain sentence templates (e.g., EARS or Sophist MasterTemplate) ( C).**
 Sentence template require extra effort to achieve compliance at the initial phases, but prevents rework in future phases.
 Although the SpesML MF do not suggest using a specific template, it does suggest they should be used, whichever better fits the organization's needs (e.g, domain, project size).
 This is a *Conceptual* capability

-**RES C: The requirements text is aligned with modeling elements that they are related to (e.g., naming of ports or internal states).** This capability is related to the documentation of architecture elements within a requirement description (e.g., the naming of ports).
+**RES C: The requirements text is aligned with modeling elements that they are related to (e.g., naming of ports or internal states) ( C).** This capability is related to the documentation of architecture elements within a requirement description (e.g., the naming of ports).
 This capability requires (?) the LCM C. This is a *Conceptual* capability.
-**RES D: The requirement is formalized in a formal specification language (e.g., temporal logic).** This capability characterizes requirements described using formal representations, for instance in the property specification language which is being looked into in a separate project activity, or as formulas in a temporal logic.
+**RES D: The requirement is formalized in a formal specification language (e.g., temporal logic) ( C).** This capability characterizes requirements described using formal representations, for instance in the property specification language which is being looked into in a separate project activity, or as formulas in a temporal logic.
 Formal representations typically are required to be reviewed in order to ensure that architectural model and property specification are consistent.
 This is a *Conceptual* capability.

-Some capabilites were not implemented in the plugin, hence they are called *Conceptual* and they have a (C) in their description.
+Some capabilites were not implemented in the plugin, hence they are called *Conceptual* and they have a ( C) in their description.
 Capabilities RES B, C, and D are Conceptual, hence the plugin does not provide support (e.g, automated consistency and correctness).
 More information on these properties can be seen [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#requirements-representation).

 #### Requirements Refinement (REF)
 The capabilities in this focus area represent types of tracing relations that exist between requirements, and between requirements and architectural elements.
-More on tracing relations can be seen in this [link](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#tracing-relationships).
+More on requirements tracing relations can be seen in this [link](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#tracing-relationships).

 **REF A: If a low-level requirement is derived from a high-level requirement, they are related by a derived relation.
 Note: Both requirements must address the same system scope.**
 The _Derive_ relationship is used to add detail or to include certain design decisions to a requirement.
 Unlike RES C, where the design decisions are included in the requirement description, REF A is about two different requirements related by this specific tracing relation.
 It is a common pattern that an architectural element satisfies a requirements, which itself is derived from a more high-level requirement as depicted in the figure below:
 ![changeHere](../3_ModelingFramework/images/requirements_viewpoint/derive-satisfy.png){:class="img-responsive"}

 **REF B: If a system requirement is broken down into several component requirements, the system requirement is related to the component requirements by a decompose relation.**
-This
+The decompose relation traces related requirements.
+Unlike REF A, these requirements do not necessarily belong to the the same systems scope.
 The image below depicts the properties of this relation.
 ![changeHere](../3_ModelingFramework/images/requirements_viewpoint/containment-satisfy.png){:class="img-responsive"}

 **REF C: If a requirement satisfies a property that is required in another requirement, the requirements are related by a Match relation.**
 The *Match* relation traces an architectural element to a requirement of type *Requirement*.
-One instance of this requirement is the definition of safety contracts for dynamic systems of systems, where some safety assurance is required to guarantee safety of the whole system.
+One instance of Match relation is the one used in requirement definiing safety contracts for dynamic systems of systems.
+In this kind of systems, some specific levels of safety assurance are required to guarantee safety of the whole system.

 ### Functional Viewpoint